How to complete an Estimate of Benefits Form

 Employer consent early retirement (switching on rule of 85 and or waiving reductions) Further information.

 This section relates to the 2008 definition of pensionable pay which includes contractual overtime and excludes non-contractual overtime.
-This pay is used to calculate the pension the employee built up in the scheme before 1 April 2014.
-We still need this pay even if their current employment started after this date as they may have previous Local Government Pension Scheme (LGPS) membership.
+This pay is used to calculate the pension that the employee built up in the scheme before 1 April 2014.
+We still need this pay even if their current employment started after this date as the employee may have previous Local Government Pension Scheme (LGPS) membership.

 Contractual weekly hours